How to get here by public transport from Madrid:

 Once you reach Salamanca you will see the river (Rio Tormes) on your right and will come to a series of roundabouts and bridges, which I will now attempt to talk you through.
 The rule of thumb is this: there are four bridges taking you over the Tormes into Salamanca.
 IGNORE THE FIRST THREE BRIDGES AND CROSS THE FOURTH.
 It may look as though you are starting to pass the city by, but don’t worry!
 The last bridge takes you very near to the College.
 Alternatively, you might keep in mind that if you have crossed a bridge after a roundabout, you’ve crossed too early!
 Wait until you do a right turn through a set of traffic lights!

 In more detail, the route looks like this: The motorway ends in a big roundabout beside a retail park (left) and shopping centre (“El Tormes” on the right).
 Go straight through, taking the second exit, and continue towards the city.
 Having gone under the railway bridge, you come to a big roundabout with a bridge off to the right (Puente de San José)… go straight through and ignore the bridge; next, another big roundabout with a metal bridge off right (Puente de Enrique Estevan); ignore and head straight on; at the much larger roundabout only a little further, take the right hand lane (first exit).
-On your right you might see a small stone pedestrian bridge, the Roman Bridge or Puente Romano; next, another roundabout with bridge off right (Puente de Sánchez Fabrés)… ignore the bridge and take the second exit, which takes you onto a road which has a garden center and playing fields and running track to the right.
+On your right you might see a small stone pedestrian bridge, the Roman Bridge or Puente Romano; next, another roundabout with bridge off right (Puente de Sánchez Fabrés)… ignore the bridge and take the second exit, which takes you onto a road which has playing fields and running track to the right and a Lidl and Mercadona supermarket to the left.
 AT THE NEXT BRIDGE (the PUENTE DE LA UNIVERSIDAD) turn right.
 This bridge is approached at a right turn at a set of traffic lights rather than a roundabout.

 On crossing the river, you come to another roundabout – take a left and then first right at the bottom of the slope.
 This is now Calle Henry Collet where the College is situated.
 You should pass the FACULTAD DE COMUNICACIÓN on your left; we are the next building on the right; the name of the College is written in large bronze letters on both pillars of the main gate – in Spanish on one side and in English on the other.
 If you are in doubt and come to the main door, there is a brass plaque beside the palm tree at the front door: which reads ROYAL SCOTS COLLEGE.